-8.2 All certifications issued by the specialty board remain the property of the issuing board.
+8.2 All certifications issued by the specialty board shall remain the property of the issuing board.

-Specialty boards must notify their members of the consequences involved should the specialty board discontinue operations and/or lose its recognition.
+The specialty board must notify its members of the consequences involved should the specialty board discontinue operations and/or lose its recognition.

-8.3 Certifications shall be issued on a time-limited basis.
+8.3 The specialty board shall issue certifications on a time-limited basis.

-Specialty boards shall notify their members of the requirements for retaining diplomate status.
+Specialty boards must notify their members of the requirements for retaining diplomate status.

-8.4 The specialty board shall only grant additional credentials related to their specialty area of expertise following approval from the CPME.
+8.4 The specialty board shall only grant additional credentials related to its specialty area of expertise following approval from the CPME.

-Additional credentials include, but are not limited to, recognition, status, qualification, and/or acknowledgement.
+Additional credentials include, but are not limited to, recognition status such as board eligible or board qualified.